aulasneo/tutor-contrib-panorama/README.rst

-    "PANORAMA_DEBUG", "False", "Set to true to run Panorama ELT in verbose debug mode" "PANORAMA_LOGS_TOTAL_FILE_SIZE", "1M", "Change the size of the logfiles before uploading" "PANORAMA_LOGS_UPLOAD_TIMEOUT", "15m", "Time before log files are uploaded even if they don't have the size limit"
+    "PANORAMA_DEBUG", "False", "Set to true to run Panorama ELT in verbose debug mode" "PANORAMA_LOGS_TOTAL_FILE_SIZE", "1M", "Change the size of the logfiles before uploading" "PANORAMA_LOGS_UPLOAD_TIMEOUT", "15m", "Time before log files are uploaded even if they don't have the size limit" "PANORAMA_K8S_JOB_MEMORY", "", "Memory request for Panorama job in K8s.
+Use only if you get OOM killed pods."